top of page

 Alchemists base much thinking on early Greek models.
 An object maintains its core essence despite contradictory attributes, promoting deeper understanding of reality and continuity amidst transformation and the nature of being.

-In terms of spiritual alchemy or Jungian psychology it means the quintessence of a person exists throughout change, despite inhibitions and enforced limitations.
-Using the unity of opposites a practitioner can discover the richness of the self.
+In terms of spiritual alchemy or Jungian psychology it means the quintessence of a person exists through change, despite inhibitions and enforced limitations.
+Opposites within and without strive for harmonious interaction.

 Non-Fiction Books: